 Q and A

-What is my risk for having caught HIV?
+What is my risk for HIV from having sex?

-HIV is mainly transmitted sexually and by sharing drug-using equipment.
-Body fluids that can be infectious are blood, semen, vaginal fluid and breastmilk.
+Blood, semen, vaginal and rectal fluid can be infectious and breastmilk to babies.
 However, these fluids are not infectious for very long outside the body.
 Within a few minutes these fluids are no longer infectious.

 HIV is not transmitted by everyday contact or from contact with objects.
 HIV is not transmitted by saliva, sweat, spit, urine or faeces.
 Tears may contain HIV but this is unlikely to be a practical route of transmission.

-HIV is not transmitted by deep-kissing, or from body rubbing or contact with fluid like bkood or semen in on skin.
+HIV is not transmitted by deep kissing, or from body rubbing or contact with fluid like blood or semen on skin.
 HIV is not spread by air or by insects.

 You can catch HIV by having sex without a condom – if you are not taking PrEP or the person living with HIV is not on treatment (see Treatment as Prevention).